 Definition

+Operating Profit before depreciation, amortisation, long term employee incentive costs and non-underlying items, and after deducting Normalised Rent.
 Normalised Rent is the contractual rent payable, recognised in the monthly period to which it relates.

-Link to 2024 strategy
+Link to strategic goals

-• Strengthen the core – Member acquisition
+• Strengthen the Core – Member Acquisition

-• Strengthen the core – Member retention
+• Strengthen the Core – Member Retention

-• Accelerate rollout of quality sites
+• Accelerate Rollout of Quality Sites

-2024 performance
+2025 performance

-Return on Invested Capital (%)
+Return on Invested Capital (%) (1)

 2024 25